BLDC Motors Position Nerve Recording Electrodes

 Modern science gets to the bottom of things.
 Working hypotheses are made, then test series are arranged to show if the thesis was right or if totally different preconditions are true.
 Particularly in the complex field of biological data processing the practical in vivo measurement of nerves sets high standards for the measuring equipment.
 An important instrument for neural research is produced by the Thomas Recording GmbH, Giessen, Germany.Their multichannel microelectrode manipulator systems allow simultaneous measurements in different areas of the plexus.
 Here a compact construction is decisive for easy-to-operate devices.
-For this reason the measuring expert relies on the miniature drive specialist FAULHABER.
+For this reason the measuring expert relies on the miniature drive specialist, FAULHABER.
 Small drives adapted to the particular application ensure complex, precisely controlled motion in small spaces.

 Naturally, small motors can only generate low torque values, and therefore the necessary power has to be derived from the rotational speed.
 However, high rotational speeds are unfit for many applications, and therefore the manufacturer offers suitable transmission attachments for individual series motors.
 These transmissions are made to suit the motor diameter and can simply be plugged onto the motor drive shaft.
 A multitude of stepped gear reduction ratios allows the selection of the optimum rotational speed range or torque increase.
 In the case of the manipulator systems a gear reduction of 1:625 was chosen.
 Another advantage for some applications is the positioning accuracy of the miniature motors which was further improved by the gear reduction ratio.
-The per se rather high resolution of the EC motors is increased drastically even further by the gearing depending on the gear reduction ratio and version (standard or free of play).
+The per se rather high resolution of the DC motors is increased drastically even further by the gearing depending on the gear reduction ratio and version (standard versus free of play).

-State-of-the-art miniature drives are a robust and precise power source for virtually any purpose and application.
+State of the art miniature drives are a robust and precise power source for virtually any purpose and application.
 Perfectly tailored and cost effective drive solutions are the rule if the miniature drive specialist is contacted early during the development of an application.
 In this manner the economic optimum can be achieved – without curtailing the functionality.
 Nowadays, miniature drives are used in outer space, astronomy or the deep sea, in automation as much as in medicine and research, in the shape of standard motors, modified or special drives tailored to suit the application in question.